Volkel

 Volkel (Brabantian: Vollekul) is a village in the Netherlands.
 It is situated in the north-east corner of the province of North Brabant, south-east of the town of Uden.
 On 1 January 2021, Volkel had 3,435 inhabitants.
-It used to be part of the municipality of Uden, and merged into the municipality of Maashorst in 2022.
+It used to be part of the municipality of Uden, before being merged into the municipality of Maashorst in 2022.

-Volkel is known for Volkel Air Base and amusement park BillyBird Park Hemelrijk.
+Volkel is known for Volkel Air Base of the Royal Netherlands Air Force (RNLAF) as well as the amusement park BillyBird Park Hemelrijk.

 Volkel used to be a little village.
-In 1455, a chapel was built, but did not get a church until 1855.
+In 1455, a chapel was built, but the village did not get a church until 1855.
 In 1940, a military airport was built near Volkel by the Germans.
 During Operation Market Garden, the airport was bombed many times.
-The damage was repaired afterwards, and it first served as an Allied airport and later it became a Dutch military airport.
+The damage was repaired afterwards, and it first served as an Allied airport and later it became Volkel Air Base.